-- Compensation of Employees is made up of salaries and allowances paid to employees. - Purchase of Goods and Services includes cost of utilities, fuel and oil, rent, office expenses, maintenance costs and management charges. - Interest represents interests paid for the year on internal and external debts. - Subsidies represents incentives given by the Government in the form of financial aid or support with the aim of promoting economic and social policy. - Grants to Parastatal Bodies/ Local Authorities/ RRA are donations and contributions to foreign governments and international organisations, current and capital transfers to international organisations, other general government units and private enterprises. - Social Benefits includes basic retirement pension, social aid and other recurrent expenses. - Acquisition of Non-Financial Assets represents expenditure incurred on the construction and upgrading of buildings, roads & infrastructures, acquisition of plant and equipment and acquisition of land. - Acquisition of Financial Assets includes loans made to statutory bodies, local authorities and other bodies for specific projects, subscription to IMF organisation and equity participation.
+- Compensation of Employees is made up of salaries and allowances paid to employees. - Purchase of Goods and Services includes cost of utilities, fuel and oil, rent, office expenses, maintenance costs and management charges. - Interest represents interests paid for the year on internal and external debts. - Subsidies represents incentives given by the Government in the form of financial aid or support with the aim of promoting economic and social policy. - Grants to Parastatal Bodies/ Local Authorities/ RRA are donations and contributions to Foreign Governments and International Organisations, current and capital transfers to International Organisations, Other General Government units and Private Enterprises. - Social Benefits includes basic retirement pension, social aid and other recurrent expenses. - Other Expenses & Other Transfers consists mainly of transfers to Special Funds, insurance, compensation arising out of Government liability, other current transfers and miscellaneous expenses. - Acquisition of Non-Financial Assets represents expenditure incurred on the construction and upgrading of buildings, roads and infrastructures, acquisition of plant and equipment and acquisition of land. - Acquisition of Financial Assets includes loans made to statutory bodies, local authorities and other bodies for specific projects, subscription to IMF Organisation and equity participation. - Capital Repayments comprises loan repayments to Foreign Governments and lending agencies and redemption of securities issued.